 Climate commitments affect voting outcomes through their expected costs on the median voter in implementing effort needed to fulfill those commitments.
-For any y, parties implement their optimal a_g^ after the election, which the voter can anticipate.
-The voter then adjudicates the relative costliness of G and B's expected policies against other electorally salient issues.
-We term the difference in M's policy utility from G and B's equilibrium efforts as the "bias" toward the Green party denoted Δ ; the Green party is therefore elected with probability $F(\Delta)$.
+For any y, parties implement their optimal $a_g^$ after the election, which the voter can anticipate.
+This means that, in the model, the voter observes the commitment prior to the election, and forms an expectation of the policies that each party would implement should they come to office.
+This is not the same as punishing a party who failed to meet their commitment.
+Instead, the voter adjudicates the relative costliness of G and B's expected policies against other electorally salient issues.
+Straightforwardly, as the Green government proposes more and more ambitious commitments relative to the Brown government, the median voter's expected costs from voting for the Green government increase, which makes the Green party less attractive electorally.
+We term the difference in M's policy utility from G and B's equilibrium efforts as the "bias" toward the Green party denoted $\Delta$ ; the Green party is therefore elected with probability $F(\Delta)$ .